carbon-language/carbon-lang/llvm/docs/TableGen/BackEnds.rst

 Introduction
 ============

 TableGen backends are at the core of TableGen's functionality.
-The source files provide the semantics to a generated (in memory) structure, but it's up to the backend to print this out in a way that is meaningful to the user (normally a C program including a file or a textual list of warnings, options and error messages).
+The source files provide the classes and records that are parsed and end up as a collection of record instances, but it's up to the backend to interpret and print the records in a way that is meaningful to the user (normally a C++ include file or a textual list of warnings, options, and error messages).

-TableGen is used by both LLVM and Clang with very different goals.
-LLVM uses it as a way to automate the generation of massive amounts of information regarding instructions, schedules, cores and architecture features.
-Some backends generate output that is consumed by more than one source file, so they need to be created in a way that is easy to use pre-processor tricks.
-Some backends can also print C code structures, so that they can be directly included as-is.
+TableGen is used by both LLVM, Clang, and MLIR with very different goals.
+LLVM uses it as a way to automate the generation of massive amounts of information regarding instructions, schedules, cores, and architecture features.
+Some backends generate output that is consumed by more than one source file, so they need to be created in a way that makes it is easy for preprocessor tricks to be used.
+Some backends can also print C++ code structures, so that they can be directly included as-is.

 Clang, on the other hand, uses it mainly for diagnostic messages (errors, warnings, tips) and attributes, so more on the textual end of the scale.

+MLIR uses TableGen to define operations, operation dialects, and operation traits.

+See the :doc:`TableGen Programmer's Reference <./ProgRef>` for an in-depth description of TableGen, and :doc:`TableGen Backend Developer's Guide
+<./BackGuide>` for a guide to writing a new backend.

 LLVM BackEnds
 =============